 1. Wake up at the same time every day (and only 1 hour later on weekends)

 You’ve probably heard that our bodies are “creatures of habit”.
 This is true in many aspects and we get used to responding to certain daily cues.
-Making it a point to wake up at a very similar time every day will create repetition and allow the brain and body to know what to expect.
-If your mind doesn’t have to second guess what is happening day after day, it will be one less thing to worry and stress about.
+Making it a point to start your morning routine by waking up at a very similar time every day will create repetition and allow the brain and body to know what to expect.
+If your mind doesn’t have to second guess what is happening day after day, it will be one less thing to worry and stress about during your morning routine.

 2. Get natural light exposure (what if waking up before sunrise?)